ONGOING INVESTIGATION NOTICE: - GuruFocus.com

-LOS ANGELES, CA / ACCESSWIRE / June 1, 2023 / The Schall Law Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of Advance Auto Parts, Inc. ("Advance Auto Parts" or "the Company") (NYSE:AAP, Financial) for violations of the securities laws.
+LOS ANGELES, CA / ACCESSWIRE / June 2, 2023 / Schall Law Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of Travere Therapeutics, Inc. ("Travere" or "the Company") (NASDAQ:TVTX) for violations of the securities laws.

 The investigation focuses on whether the Company issued false and/or misleading statements and/or failed to disclose information pertinent to investors.